avatarr05/HyspecSSL/README.md

 ```
 ---

-## ✅ Evaluation

-Run the corresponding Jupyter notebooks in `notebooks/` to evaluate the models and visualize results.
-Make sure to update paths to match your local setup.

----

 ## 💾 Pretrained Models

 Pretrained models can be found here:
 👉 [GreenHyperSpectra Pretrained Checkpoints](https://huggingface.co/Avatarr05/Multi-trait_SSL/tree/main)

+---

+## ✅ Evaluation

+Run the corresponding Jupyter notebooks in `notebooks/` to evaluate the models and visualize results.
+Make sure to update paths to match your local setup or use data from Hugging Face, both options are included in the notebooks.

 ---